-To obtain licensure as a teacher of French (K-12), the candidate must complete the required concentration in French described in the Department of Foreign Languages section, the Integrative Liberal Studies requirements, and those courses required by the Education Department for K-12 licensure.
-(See Education section.)
+To obtain licensure as a teacher of French (K-12), the candidate must complete the required courses for a major in French, the Integrative Liberal Studies requirements, and those courses required by the Education Department for K-12 Foreign Language licensure.
+See the Education section of the catalog for additional information.

-Students who intend to obtain teacher licensure in French are also required to include FREN 400 in their major and minor programs.
+Students who intend to obtain teacher licensure in French are required to include FREN 400 as part of their major and minor programs.